romm/formz/Documentation/06-IntegratorManual/Layouts.rst

 Why is block repetition annoying?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the first reason is obvious: it make **code reading more complicated**.
-It is possible that a field is made of several HTML tags levels: if we multiply it by the number of fields in a form, we can come to hundreds of code lines.
+One of the first reasons is obvious: it makes **code reading harder**.
+It's possible that a field is made out of several HTML tags levels: if we multiply it by the number of fields in a form, we can quickly get to hundreds of lines of code.

 Setting up a new field is also slow: adjust the container to the field, and modify all variables bound to the field: label, attributes (``class``, ``id``), etc.

-Finally, the **maintainability becomes more complicated**.
+Finally, the **maintainability becomes harder**.
 Indeed, if a modification must be done in the HTML structure for every field of a form, the correction must be applied on each one of the fields.
 Worse case: if a site contains dozens of forms based on the same template, every form must be modified.

 Solution
 ^^^^^^^^

-To solve this problem, Formz allows to **regroup templates for fields in standalone view**.
+To solve this problem, Formz allows to **regroup templates for fields in standalone views**.
 The code required to integrate a field is then **much shorter and more understandable, but also more maintainable**: when a modification is done in a field layout, it is done for every real field which actually uses this layout.

 -----